Glossary of terms used in THE RUBY-VIPER TRILOGY

 “meatman” – translation of an ancient slang term for a professional flogger or executioner; the original word came from Latin carnifex (“butcher” or “maker of meat”)

 Miles Gloriosus – a comedic play by Titus Maccius Plautus (c.
-254–184 B.C.), translated as “Swaggering Soldier”; even today, it’s a stereotype of a certain type of military character
+254–184 B.C.), translated as “Swaggering Soldier”; even today, in plays such as “A Funny Thing Happened on the Way to the Forum,” it’s a stereotype of a certain type of military character

 Minoan – an ancient people who flourished on the island of Crete for almost 2,o00 years during the Bronze Age; their civilization was based at Knossos, named for the legendary King Minos